-Pari Mody draws from a background in science and law to counsel clients on legislative, regulatory, and legal matters related to healthcare and Food and Drug Administration regulated products, including pharmaceuticals, medical devices, foods, dietary supplements, and cosmetics.
+Pari Mody counsels clients on legislative, regulatory, and legal matters related to healthcare and US Food and Drug Administration regulated products, including pharmaceuticals, medical devices, foods, dietary supplements, and cosmetics.

 Ms. Mody represents a wide range of clients, including manufacturers, healthcare systems, trade associations, and nonprofit research foundations, on issues related to healthcare reform, Medicare coverage and reimbursement, Medicaid, health information technology, federal research funding, and the marketing of FDA-regulated products.
 She has experience navigating the legislative and regulatory processes, drafting legislative language, preparing comment letters, and developing and implementing legislative and regulatory strategies for individual clients and coalitions.

 Prior to joining the firm, Ms. Mody was an associate at another international law firm and worked as a researcher at the Johns Hopkins University and the University of Pennsylvania.

 - Pharmaceutical manufacturers in Congressional investigations and oversight hearings related to pricing, patents, and innovation.

 - Provider of in-home testing services in blocking a nearly 70 percent payment reduction for in-home EEG services through an integrated legislative and regulatory strategy, including direct advocacy and coalition building.